jcs/siriproxy-ecobee/README.md

 by [joshua stein](http://jcs.org/)

 This is a [SiriProxy](https://github.com/plamoni/SiriProxy) plugin for controlling an [Ecobee](http://www.ecobee.com/) Internet-connected thermostat.
+A video demonstration can be viewed [here](http://www.flickr.com/photos/symmetricalism/6433367985/).

 Copy the lines from `config-info.yml` to your `~/.siriproxy/config.yml` file, setting the `ecobee_username` and `ecobee_password` parameters to the proper settings you use for ecobee.com.